mrosenblum/AdaptiveDesignOptimizerSparseLP/README.md

 #   and ncp.list for explanation of available options for this.
 #  For illustration below,
 #  we set a coarse distribution since the corresponding problem can be generated
-#  and solved in about 10 minutes on 1 processor.
+#  and solved in about 4 minutes on 4 core, 2.8 GHz processor on a Macbook laptop.
 discretization.parameter = c(3, 3, 1)

 #  Number of available cores (the more available, the faster the algorithm will work)
-number.cores = 1
+number.cores = min(parallel::detectCores(), 4)

 # The following call to the main function optimize_design in our package
 #  solves the adaptive design optimization problem using the above inputs: